Kaholo/kaholo-plugin-aws-s3/README.md

 8. User ID (string)
 9. User Email Address (string)

-Notice!
-You have to provide one(and one only) of the following: Group URI/User ID/User Email Address Also You have to provide Object Grant Type\ACL Grant Type\Both
+* Notice!
+You have to provide one(and one only) of the following: Group URI/User ID/User Email Address.
+* Also You have to provide Object Grant Type\ACL Grant Type\Both

 # Method: Apply Canned ACL to Bucket
 applies canned(prebuilt) ACL to bucket.
 Does so according to the method described [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putBucketAcl-property), using the 'ACL' parameter.